Pearl Alcock: Art career

 By the late 80s she was getting more recognition, her art being exhibited at the 198 Gallery, the Almeida Theatre and the Bloomsbury Theatre.
 Then in 1990 her work was included in the London Fire Brigade calendar.

 Monika Kinley, one of the country's leading advocates of Outsider Art, describes her as "a visual poet".
 She gained mainstream recognition a year before her death when in 2005 her work was included in Tate Britain's first exhibition of art shown under the term Outsider Art.

-In spite of her high regard in the context of Outsider Art, Pearl Alcock's work has been offered at auction multiple times and only one artwork has sold; this was "Thukela (Tugela) River", which realized $294 USD at Germann Auctions in 2012.
 In 2019 she was the subject of the retrospective at the Whitworth Art Gallery, Manchester.
+In 2022 she received a retrospective exhibition 'Coming Home - A Retrospective of the work of Pearl Alcock' at 198 Gallery in Brixton.

+Following her solo retrospective in 2019, Alcock's work was included in (Un)Defining Queer at the Whitworth Art Gallery, Manchester in 2023.

+In 2025, Alcock's work was featured in an institutional survey 'Lives Less Ordinary: Working-Class Britain Re-seen' held in London at Two Temple Place from 25th January 2025 – 20th April 2025.